English-medium education: Bangladesh

 In Bangladesh the system of education is divided into three different branches.
-Students are free to choose anyone of them provided that they have the means.
+Students are free to choose any one of them provided that they have the means.
 These branches are: The English Medium, The Bengali Medium, and The Religious Branch.
 In the English Medium system, courses are all taught in English using English books with the exception for Bengali and Arabic.
-English medium schools are mainly private and thus traditionally were reserved for the upper and upper middle class.
+English-medium schools are mainly private and thus traditionally were reserved for the upper and upper middle class.
 However huge demand in urban areas has resulted in large number of English-medium schools mushrooming.
 This has caused a fall in quality.
 O and A level exams are arranged through the British Council in Dhaka.

 The Union of Myanmar

 In the Union of Myanmar, the education system is based on the British Colonial model, due to nearly a century of British and Christian presences.
 Nearly all schools are government-operated, and also there has been a recent increase in privately funded English language schools.